From the Field

 What’s the difference between a tropical depression, tropical storm, hurricane, and major hurricane?

-The difference between a tropical depression, tropical storm, hurricane, and major hurricane has to do with wind speed:
+The distinction between a tropical depression, tropical storm, hurricane, and major hurricane is the wind speed:

 • Tropical depression: Wind speed less than 39 mph